Arthur Carlson: "Management" style

-Despite these foibles, Mr. Carlson has a very strong sense of right and wrong, and at times, stands up for what he believes in and can even be confrontational.
+Despite these foibles, Carlson has a very strong sense of right and wrong, and at times, stands up for what he believes in and can even be confrontational.
 This is revealed in an episode where a sleazy photographer (George Wyner) snaps nude pictures of Jennifer as she is changing in another room following a cheesecake photo shoot with Andy Travis.
 When Carlson finds the pictures in the photographer's studio, he grabs the photographer by his shirt and threatens a lawsuit.
 In another episode, he gently but firmly supports Andy's decision to fire a new disc jockey replacing Johnny Fever, after it is proven that the DJ (Philip Charles MacKenzie) is being paid with cocaine under a payola plan with a record producer.

-Some episodes, particularly in the first season, show Mr. Carlson feeling left out at the station and wanting to prove that he, too, can come up with good ideas to make WKRP more successful.
-The most famous such attempt is chronicled in "Turkeys Away," where Mr. Carlson tries to become actively involved in every aspect of running the station, driving the employees crazy with incessant suggestions.
+Some episodes, particularly in the first season, show Carlson feeling left out at the station and wanting to prove that he, too, can come up with good ideas to make WKRP more successful.
+The most famous such attempt is chronicled in "Turkeys Away," where Carlson tries to become actively involved in every aspect of running the station, driving the employees crazy with incessant suggestions.
 He then comes up with what he describes as a brilliant idea for a Thanksgiving promotion, but, distrustful of Andy and the other "casually dressed" employees, he won't tell anyone what the promotion is, except the obsequious Herb.
-On the day of the promotion, with news director Les Nessman covering it live, the WKRP staff discovers that Mr. Carlson and Herb are throwing live turkeys out of a helicopter.
+On the day of the promotion, with news director Les Nessman covering it live, the WKRP staff discovers that Carlson and Herb are throwing live turkeys out of a helicopter.
 The birds promptly plummet to their deaths.
-When Mr. Carlson returns, covered with feathers, he admits: "As God is my witness, I thought turkeys could fly."
-(Mr. Carlson had released the remaining turkeys on the ground; they promptly attacked Carlson and Herb, which is how the two of them got covered in feathers.)
-Despite the fiasco, the employees realize that they need to make Mr. Carlson feel more respected and wanted at the station.
-This was not the only Carlson sales idea fiasco; according to Johnny Fever, Mr. Carlson once tried to sell 3,000 blonde Dolly Parton wigs on the air; when that failed, Carlson donated them to the Red Cross for earthquake victims.
+When Carlson returns, covered with feathers, he admits: "As God is my witness, I thought turkeys could fly."
+(Carlson had released the remaining turkeys on the ground; they promptly attacked Carlson and Herb, which is how the two of them got covered in feathers.)
+Despite the fiasco, the employees realize that they need to make Carlson feel more respected and wanted at the station.
+This was not the only Carlson sales idea fiasco; according to Johnny Fever, Carlson once tried to sell 3,000 blonde Dolly Parton wigs on the air; when that failed, Carlson donated them to the Red Cross for earthquake victims.